-The Building Division protects the safety of citizens in the built environment by providing quality enforcement of adopted codes.
+Arapahoe County Building division protects the safety of citizens in the built environment by providing quality enforcement of adopted codes.
 Building issues permits, inspects work and reviews construction plans to ensure that all building projects for new or existing structures are safe and conform to code.

 News & Operational Updates

-Citizen Access is the online full-service platform that allows you to submit applications, upload documents, communicate with case reviewers, schedule inspections and make payments.
+Customer Access is the online full-service tool that allows you to submit applications, upload documents, communicate with case reviewers, schedule inspections and make payments.

 For your convenience, we offer two forms of online transactions: